Matilde Hidalgo

-Matilde Hidalgo de Procel (September 29, 1889 in Loja, Ecuador – February 20, 1974 in Guayaquil, Ecuador) was an Ecuadorian physician, poet, and activist.
-Matilde Hidalgo was the first woman to exercise the right to vote in Ecuador (and Latin America), and also the first to receive a Doctorate in Medicine.
-Hidalgo fought for the recognition of women's rights and is now known as one of the most important women in Ecuadorian history.
-At her young age, She mastered reading and writing skills as well as the piano.
+Matilde Hidalgo Navarro de Procel (September 29, 1889, in Loja, Ecuador – February 20, 1974, in Guayaquil, Ecuador) was an Ecuadorian physician, poet, and activist.
+Hidalgo was the first woman to exercise the right to vote in Latin America, and also the first to receive a Doctorate in Medicine.
+Hidalgo fought for the recognition of women's rights and is one of the most important women in Ecuadorian history.
 In 1973 she was paralyzed by a stroke, and she died in Guayaquil on February 20, 1974.

 Biography

-Matilde Hidalgo Navarro de Procel became the first woman to graduate from a high school in Ecuador, the first woman to vote in an election in Latin America and the first woman to hold elected office in her country.
+Matilde Hidalgo Navarro de Procel became the first woman to graduate from a high school in Ecuador the first woman to vote in an election in Latin America and the first woman to hold elected office in her country.
 One of six children, she was born to Juan Manuel Hidalgo and Carmen Navarro in Loja.
 After her father died, her mother had to work as a seamstress to support them.
 Matilde studied at the school the Immaculate Conception of the Sisters of Charity.

 Upon graduating from sixth grade, Matilde told her older brother Antonio that she wished to continue studying.
 Antonio made the request to the secular high school Colegio Bernardo Valdivieso.
 After thinking about it for a month, the director of the school, Angel Rubén Ojeda, agreed.
 However, reaction in the community was not very positive, and she had to face rejection from local people for attending high school.
 Not only did the local priest force her to listen to the mass two steps outside of the church's entrance, but mothers also prohibited their daughters from befriending her.
 Nevertheless, Matilde's mother staunchly defended her.
 Despite all of these obstacles, on October 8, 1913, she was the first woman to graduate high school in Ecuador.

 When applying to the Central University of Ecuador, she was originally denied due to her being a woman.
 According to the dean of medicine faculty, she had to focus on building a home and having children.
 Consequently, in 1919 she traveled to Azuay, and eventually graduated with honors in medicine at the University of Cuenca.
 In 1921, she returned to Quito to Central University of Ecuador, and due to her bachelor's degree she was accepted for her doctorate program.
 She became the first woman in Ecuador to be awarded a doctorate.
 Two years later, Matilde married the lawyer Fernando Procel, and they had two children named Fernando and Gonzalo Procel, Fernando became a doctor and Gonzalo became an architect.

 In 1974 at the age of 85 years in Guayaquil, Ecuador she died after complications with an earlier stroke, after her death a museum was established in Loja about her memories and achievements.